-The LTM4637 is internally compensated to be stable over all operating conditions.
+The LTM4639 is internally compensated to be stable over all operating conditions with COMPA tied to COMPB.
 Table 5 provides a guideline for input and output capacitances for several operating conditions.
-LTpowerCADTM is available for transient and stability analysis.
+LTpowerCAD $^{\text{TM}}$ is available for transient and stability analysis.
+Custom compensation can be used with the COMPA pin using the LTpowerCAD and an external compensation network.
 The V{FB} pin is used to program the output voltage with a single external resistor to ground.

-A remote sense amplifier is provided for accurately sensing output voltages \leq 3.3V at the load point.
+A remote sense amplifier is provided for accurately sensing output voltages $\leq 3.3V$ at the load point.